top of page

 Section 3: Appendix FM Requirements

-Before applying you need to check you meet the eligibility requirements so your extension visa application will be considered valid:
+Before applying you need to check you meet the eligibility requirements so your further leave to remain visa application will be considered valid:

 1. Applicant and their married, civil or unmarried partner are both over the age of 18;